Domain Adaptive Semantic Segmentation with Self-Supervised Depth Estimation: Methodology

 \section{Methodology}

 In the UDA setup, we are given labeled data from the source domain and unlabeled training samples from the target domain.
 As annotations for synthetic data are comparably easy to generate, labeled synthetic data is often used as source $S$ and unlabeled target data is treated as target $T$.
 Formally, in the source domain, we have $\cD_S=\{(\x^S_{1}, \y^S_{1}, \mathbf{d}^S_1), \ldots, (\x^S_{n}, \y^S_{n}, \mathbf{d}^S_n)\}$ as the set of labeled training data, where $\x^S_i$ is the $i$-th sample, $\y^S_i$ is the corresponding label for semantic segmentation, $\mathbf{d}^S_i$ is the label for an optional auxiliary task (such as depth estimation), and $n$ is the total number of labeled source samples.
+The optional auxiliary task is not used in the classic UDA training setup.
 Similarly, target real training data can be represented as $\cD_{T}=\{(\x^{T}_1, \mathbf{d}^T_1), \ldots, (\x^T_m\, \mathbf{d}^T_m)\}$ where $\x^T_i$ is the $i$-th unlabeled training sample, $\mathbf{d}^T_i$ is the label for an optional auxiliary task, and $m$ is the number of unlabeled samples.
 The task of UDA for semantic segmentation is to train a model which performs well on test images $D_{test}=\{\x^{test}_1, \ldots, \x^{test}_t\}$ from the target domain $T$.
-In this work, we consider depth estimation as the auxiliary task.
+We consider depth estimation as the auxiliary task.